Life in the UK Test

 Study note

-After the war the UK developed its own atomic bomb and joined the new North Atlantic Treaty Organization, or NATO, an alliance of nations set up to resist the perceived threat of invasion by the Soviet Union and its allies.
-Britain had a Conservative government from 1951 to 1964, during which the 1950s were a period of economic recovery and growing prosperity.
+In the years after the Second World War, the world divided into rival camps in what became the Cold War.
+The UK developed its own atomic bomb and also joined a new military alliance called the North Atlantic Treaty Organization, usually shortened to NATO.
+NATO was an alliance of nations set up to resist the perceived threat of invasion by the Soviet Union and its allies, so that is the description to remember.

 Memory tip: Post-war: UK joins NATO and develops its own atomic bomb; 1950s bring recovery.